-Vauxhall Corsa-e 0-62mph, top speed and acceleration
+Vauxhall Corsa Electric 0-62mph, top speed and acceleration

-Like those cars, things start to tail off at 70mph, but for UK commuters the Corsa’s power and performance should be more than adequate.
-A 93mph top speed won’t trouble the latest sports cars, but it’s sufficient for those who regularly use their car on the motorway.
+Like those cars, things start to tail off in the Corsa at 70mph or so, but for typical UK commuters the Vauxhall’s performance should be more than adequate.
+A 93mph top speed won’t trouble sports cars, but it’s sufficient for those who regularly use their car on the motorway.

 Refinement is excellent.
-The silent electric motor means the only notable sound is a bit of tyre noise, although it’s pretty well suppressed – to the extent that motorway miles are no hardship.
+The electric motor means the only notable sound is a bit of tyre noise, although it’s pretty well suppressed – to the extent that motorway miles are no hardship.
 The two-stage regenerative braking system works well, too, with the ‘B’ setting providing tangible stopping power by simply stepping off the throttle.
 It’s more intuitive than it sounds, and with enough anticipation can offer near-one-pedal driving.

 In This Review

-- 3Running costsIf you can stomach the high list price, the Vauxhall Corsa-e can be an incredibly cost-effective small car to run
+- 3Running costs & insuranceIf you can stomach the high list price, the Vauxhall Corsa Electric can be an incredibly cost-effective small car to run

-- 4Electric motor, drive & performance - currently readingThe Corsa-e benefits from its Peugeot-Citroen underpinnings, which make it feel agile but easy to drive
+- 4Performance, motor & drive - currently readingThe Corsa Electric benefits from its Peugeot-Citroen underpinnings, which make it feel agile but easy to drive

-- 7Reliability & safetyDon’t be put off by the Corsa-e’s four-star Euro NCAP crash-test rating; the car comes loaded with safety kit
+- 7Reliability & safety ratingDon't be put off by the Corsa Electric's four-star Euro NCAP crash-test rating; the car comes loaded with safety kit